 What are your travel plans?
 Does it include your family pet?
+Is the place you are visiting pet-friendly?
+You can visit Petswelcome for a list of all pet-friendly hotels around the world!
 While you’re probably concerned about travel safety for you and your family, have you taken extra steps to make sure your pet is also safe?
 According to a survey by AAA, over 80% of dog owners’ drive with their pets in the car, yet only 16% of people who transport their dogs use proper safety measurements.

 Rule #1 – Pets ALWAYS go in the back seat.

 - Keep your pets restrained.
 According to PetMD, when pets are in a car accident they often suffer multiple injuries, including broken bones, ruptured lungs and severe trauma.
 It’s important to keep your pet from moving around the vehicle while you’re driving.
 60% of dog owners admit that they’ve driven while distracted by their pets as passengers.
 Keeping your dog restrained is not only safe for them; it’s safer for you and your passengers.

 A pet sitting in the passenger seat could be injured or killed by the airbag deploying.
 A small pet could crawl down near the foot pedals and get in the way of the brake.
 A large pet could block your view of the road.

 Even if your pet is not severely injured, unrestrained pets can easily escape and run away if you’re distracted during even a small fender bender.
 If you’re in an unfamiliar area, your dog has no way of finding their way home.